 A riddle for history – Religious freedom in the face of the powers of the State.

-On this 6th day of Christmas we celebrate the Feast day of a number of great saints but none so distinctive as St. Thomas Becket in establishing the Church’s supremacy against evil in this world and above the governments of this earth, the Church against the State.
+From that flight to Egypt to escape the State of Rome and Herod so long ago to St. Thomas Becket in establishing the Church’s supremacy against evil in this world and above the governments of this earth, the Church has stood against the State when the State has tried to supersede her relative authority under God in this world.
 In standing up to evil and obeying God first, it calls on us all to remember Peter’s words:

 “But Peter and the other apostles replied, “We must obey God rather than men.”Acts 5:29